9 June 2020

 Efficiency standards for fixtures such as faucets and showerheads have the potential to significantly reduce CO2 emissions through reduced energy use for water heating.
 In the United States, some states facing groundwater shortages have moved to adopt water efficiency policies, which suggests an underutilized pathway to achieving carbon emissions reductions.

 CLASP and the Appliance Standards Awareness Project (ASAP) have supported state-level water efficiency policies in the United States, and they have analyzed international water efficiency opportunities in top-emitting countries.
-This webinar will discuss how water and energy efficiency policy frameworks, structural factors such as water scarcity and population growth, and local technology and building practices can impact water efficiency potential in the United States and worldwide.
+Participants in this webinar discussed how water and energy efficiency policy frameworks, structural factors such as water scarcity and population growth, and local technology and building practices can impact water efficiency potential in the United States and worldwide.

 Megan Geuss, Policy Associate, Water Efficiency, Appliance Standards Awareness Projectt